Marble Arch: Design and construction

 John Flaxman was chosen to make the commemorative sculpture.
-After his death in 1826, the commission was divided between Sir Richard Westmacott, Edward Hodges Baily and J. C. F. Rossi.
+After his death in 1826, the commission was divided amongst Sir Richard Westmacott, Edward Hodges Baily and J. C. F. Rossi.
 In 1829, a bronze equestrian statue of George IV was commissioned from Sir Francis Chantrey, with the intention of placing it on top of the arch.

-Construction began in 1827, but was cut short in 1830, following the death of the spendthrift King George IV – the rising costs were unacceptable to the new king, William IV, who later tried to offload the uncompleted palace onto Parliament as a substitute for the recently destroyed Palace of Westminster.
+Construction began in 1827, but was cut short in 1830 after the death of the spendthrift King George IV.
+The rising costs were unacceptable to the new king, William IV, who later tried to offload the uncompleted Buckingham Palace onto Parliament as a substitute for the recently destroyed Palace of Westminster.

 Work restarted in 1832, this time under the supervision of Edward Blore, who greatly reduced Nash's planned attic stage and omitted its sculpture, including the statue of George IV.
 The arch was completed in 1833.